Jurong Lake District, the second biggest business district in Singapore outside the city.

 With more flexibility in zoning, land tenure and phasing compared to other districts, companies can experiment with new development concepts and innovative ways to integrate live, work and play.

-By 2040 to 2050, Jurong Lake District will have 100,000 new jobs and 20,000 new homes, adding to the one million residents already in the West Region.
+By 2040 to 2050, Jurong Lake District is expected to create 100,000 new jobs and 20,000 new homes, adding to the one million residents already in the West Region.

-New mobility corridors will also be developed to make it easier to travel around the west.
+New mobility corridors will also be developed to make it easier to travel around the West.
 This will include a new 11 km-long sky corridor that allows pedestrians, cyclists and autonomous shuttles to move seamlessly within the precinct to nearby transport hubs and exciting lifestyle areas.

 In addition, the future Jurong Canal Drive Extension will be designed for buses only.
-It will connect two ‘car-lite’ districts - Tengah and Jurong Lake District - with existing footpaths and bike lanes widened and lined with shadier trees for a more pleasant walking and cycling experience.
+It will connect two โ€˜car-liteโ€™ districts - Tengah and Jurong Lake District - with existing footpaths and bike lanes widened and lined with shadier trees for a more pleasant walking and cycling experience.

-Plans are also afoot to develop a new integrated tourism development within the district that will provide high quality leisure activities and accommodation.
+Plans are also afoot to develop a new integrated tourism development within the district that will provide high-quality leisure activities and accommodation.
 This will bring more vibrancy to the precinct when fully developed (more on this below).

 Jurong Lake District - Sky Corridor